rex706/bakkup/README.md

 GUI can be skipped and backup/run game automatically by creating a shortcut and using the parameter "-Game Name" (same name of bakkup directory folder)

 TODO:
-- minor crashing bugs
 - Find a way to deal with multiple users playing and saving at the same time.
-- Find a way to check if files need to be updated or not
+- Find a way to check if files need to be updated or not.
+Compare last write times?